silver-deguz/CVML-prep/deep-learning-questions.md

 - add noise to inputs
 - batch normalization

+## Q: What is batch normalization?
+How do you apply it in training and testing?
+Introduces a covariance shift by normalizing the activation (zero-mean, unit-variance) based on current mini batch.
+It forces inputs to be nicely scaled at each layer which improves gradient flow.
+Freeze batch norning during testing to prevent learned parameters from changing i.e. don't change the scale and shift params.
+It acts as a implicit regularization during training.

 ## Q: What's the difference between SGD (stochastic gradient descent) and batch gradient descent?
 SGD updates the weights/parameters for each training example, whereass batch gradient descent updates the weights after a batch of examples.

 ## Notes
 - CNNs allow for spatial invariance i.e. an object can be shifted and translated in an image and it will still represent the object.
 This allows for a model to not attach an object to a certain location in an image.
 Also allows for fewer parameters and weight sharing.
+It processes multidimensional arrays.
 - precision: number of detections that are actually correct precision = TP / (TP + FP)
 - recall: number of ground truth objects that are actually detected recall = TP / (TP + FN)
+- object detection
+    - two stage models: selective search in first stage to find candidate objects (region proposals). this helps reduce false positives, usually the feature maps produces contains an object.
+- gradient: change in loss wrt to change in weights/bias